-A combined SAT score is calculated by adding reading and math subscores.
-An ACT sum score is calculated by adding English, math, reading and science subscores.
+Every time you register for the SAT or ACT, use code 9999 to send your scores directly to the Eligibility Center from the testing agency.
 You may take the SAT or ACT an unlimited number of times before you enroll full time in college.
-If you take either test more than once, the best subscores from each test are used for the academic certification process.
+If you take either test more than once, the best subscore from each test is used to give you the best possible score.